Key Principles to a Good Portrait

 Shallow DOF to Hide Some of the Background

 Whether I shoot with a shallow DOF or a broad DOF usually depends on the look I’m going for, but it can also be determined by other factors.
 First, I look at the environment.
-If it’s something I want to include in the image, like a landmark I’ll usually shoot with a broad DOF.
+If there is something I want to include in the image, like a landmark, I’ll usually shoot with a broad DOF.
 Imagine being in Paris and having the Eiffel Tower in the background.
-Wouldn’t your want the viewer to see it?
+Wouldn’t you want the viewer to see it?
 On the other hand if there is something I didn’t want in the image, like a construction crane, I may want to shoot with a more shallow DOF to blur it out.

-Another reason to shoot with a shallow DOF is to take advantage of the environment.
+Another reason to shoot with a shallow DOF is to take advantage of the environment or be creative with what you are given.
 For example, if you are shooting a street portrait and there are streetlights in the background.
 You may want to shoot with a shallow DOF to see the beautiful “bokeh” of the lights.
 This is usually better late in the evening and you may need a flash to light up the subject.
+Just be sure that the bokeh is not over powering and becomes the subject of the image.

 There are so many subjects I didn’t talk about, including composition, distracting objects (trees growing out of the head), avoid bright areas in the image, etc..
-My goal here was to discuss the most important things regarding good portraits that I thought would help the most.
+My goal here was to discuss the most important basics regarding good portraits that I thought would help the most.
 Visualizing what you want is probably the most important part of shooting any image.
-By visualizing you know the lighting, the colors, and the camera settings required to achieve it.
+By visualizing the image you will better know the lighting, the colors, and the camera settings required to achieve it.
 Ad hoc portraits are sometimes successful, but planned portraits have a much better chance of succeeding.

 Keywords: color, color of light, depth of field, direction of light, dof, lighting, photography, portrait, posing, quality of light, white balance